Syncroness-Inc/embedded-rust-start/README.md

     `extentions` may change between projects.

-    `postStartCommand` calls the `scripts/startup/openocd.sh` script on startup.
+    `postStartCommand` calls the `cargo make startup-openocd` task on startup.
 Configurations for the `openocd` invocation will need to change depending on the hardware you are using.
 See https://github.com/ntfreak/openocd/blob/master/README for valid interface and target options.